yottaawesome/fsnd-project-2/README.md

 ## Status

-_Complete.
-Successfully graded.
-Improvements from Project 3 backported to this repo._
+_Complete._ Successfully graded.
+Improvements from Project 3 backported to this repo. **Warning:** I'm no longer committing to this repo as it was for an assessment which is now complete.
+Some dependencies are now reporting vulnerabilities, so don't use anything from this repo in production code without validation.

 ## Project structure